syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Editors.md

 #### Suggesting choices and appending suggestions to Text

-The text is appended to the first matched item in the suggestions collection and filtered suggestions are displayed in a drop down list.
-The user can pick from a list directly or use up and down keys for browsing the list.
+The text is appended to the first matched item in the suggestions collection, and the filtered suggestions are displayed in a drop-down list.
+The users can pick an item from a list directly or use the up and down keys for browsing the list.

 {% tabs %}
 {% highlight c# %}